 With over two dozen volcanoes, Italy is the only mainland European country with active volcanoes.
 This heightened activity is the result of the boundary between the African tectonic plate and the Eurasian tectonic plate being located just to the south of Italy in the Mediterranean Sea.
 It is thought that the subduction of one plate slipping under the other is causing the upward forces that are responsible for Italy’s active volcanoes.

 Italy’s volcanoes are part of the country's long legacy of natural disasters which include devastating earthquakes, floods, and volcanic eruptions.
 Some of the country’s most popular vacation destinations happen to be the result of past volcanic eruptions.
-Of Italy’s three active volcanoes, two of them are currently listed as having continuous volcanic activity, an undeniable distinction.
+Of Italy’s three active volcanoes, two of them are currently listed as having continuous volcanic activity, a rather dubious distinction.

 The granddaddy of them all is without a doubt, Mount Etna.
 At over 10,900 feet in elevation, this stratovolcano is not only the largest volcano in Europe but also the most active.
 Mount Etna currently has the longest documented period of eruptions in the world.
 It has been placed on the United Nations list of “Decade Volcanoes”, a list of the sixteen volcanoes that have the ability to have the most destructive eruptions due to their proximity to populated areas.
 Mount Etna is less than twenty miles from Sicily’s second largest city, Catania, with a population of about 300,000 residents, and the seaside community of Taormina.

 While Mount Etna is considered to be in a constant state of eruption, not all of its eruptions are the same, and they don’t all cause loss of life or property.
 With six craters and literally hundreds of vents, the mountain is capable of producing a variety of different eruptions from devastating lava flows to simple venting of gases.